-Insert new paragraph 5.2.1.31.3.4., to read:
+Insert new paragraph 5.2.21.3.4., to read:

-5.2.1.21.3.4.
+5.2.21.3.4.
 In the case of an electrical transmission braking system employing an electrical storage device (or devices) it shall be ensured that the value of electrical performance at which the warning signal required by paragraph 5.2.24.6. and 5.2.24.7. is activated, is respected despite the effect of environmental conditions (e.g., temperature) and ageing.
-The manufacture shall show to the satisfaction of the Technical Service, how this is achieved.
+The manufacturer shall show to the satisfaction of the Technical Service, how this is achieved.

 Renumber paragraph 5.2.24. to read 5.2.25.